abuseofnotation/abuseofnotation.github.io/_posts/microblog/misc/2024-01-20-battling-my-ego.md

 title: Wresling  my ego
 layout: microblog
 category: microblog
-tags: personal joke haiku poerty
+tags: personal joke haiku poetry
 ---

-When wresling with my ego,
+Wresling with my ego,

-it’s gonna hurt me a lot more, than it hurts YOU.
+"It’s gonna hurt me a lot more,

+than it hurts *you*."